kevin0120/mix/CONTRIBUTING.md

 ## Adding a dependency

-Assuming you can already build the project, run these in the telegraf directory:
+Assuming you can already build the project, run these in the rush directory:

 1. `go get github.com/sparrc/gdm`
 1. `gdm restore`